 Build Quality: Carbon fiber, heavy aluminum platter

-Build Quality: metal, aluminum platter, dust cover
+Build Quality: Alloy steel base, dust cover

 How do we rank products for you?